 It’s always a good practice to be transparent.
 Most of the time, employees feel uncomfortable about monitoring.
 So, it’s crucial to communicate clearly what you hope to accomplish with the system.
 Moreover, ensure that your monitoring goals align with what the company wants to achieve.

 With the Right Tool, Employee Monitoring Can Be Ethical

 When it comes to using employee monitoring software, you must choose a tool that covers all legal and ethical grounds for surveillance.
 You must find an app that will boost your workers’ productivity without infringing on their privacy.
 Traqq is one of the few tools that promote ethical employee monitoring.
 It tracks billable hours automatically while taking random screenshots and video recordings of a user’s desktop.
 This way, managers can ensure that every minute goes to productive work.

 All the while, Traqq intentionally blurs the collected images to prevent personal and sensitive information from becoming visible.
 Those who have access to the screenshots will be unable to read any private messages or passwords.
 The images only serve to inform about the activities of a user—not to share every little and personal detail about them.

 Traqq also promotes transparent employee monitoring.
 Users can go to the dashboard and view all the screenshots and video recordings collected by the app.
 If they feel like any of the images is damaging to their privacy, they are free to delete it along with the recorded time.
 In many ways, employees have control over the data that Traqq gathers.

-The best part about this tool is that it is free to use.
-You won’t have to pay monthly subscription fees.
+The best part about this tool is that it is free to use for up to three people.
 If you download Traqq today, you can access all its features for free!
 With this app, you’ll have a tool that boosts productivity while protecting your employees’ privacy.